 Awards and Accreditation

-Most of our centers have been named as Healogics Centers of Distinction, which is an award given to wound centers that have achieved a high level of performance in areas such as healing rate, median number of days to heal, patient satisfaction and patient outlier rate.
+Most of our centers have been named Healogics Centers of Distinction, which is an award given to wound centers that have achieved a high level of performance in areas such as healing rate, the median number of days to heal, patient satisfaction, and patient outlier rate.
 JFK University Medical Center and Mountainside Medical Center have earned The Joint Commission’s Gold Seal of Approval® for Wound Care Certification, highlighting not only the high quality of its services but efforts to enhance them in years to come.

 Frequently Asked Questions